8ta4/blog/drafts/Does anyone want to collaborate with me to build this pronunciation improvement tool? :).md

 Have a good day :)

 I straight-up stole this post's format from [another language learning tool post](https://old.reddit.com/r/LanguageTechnology/comments/1f0tcpk/does_anyone_want_to_collaborate_with_me_to_build/) I spotted earlier.
 Two users, u/Jake_Bluuse and u/Business_Society_333, showed interest in that project.
-So I figured, if they're into collaborating on language apps, maybe they or other cool folks like them might want to join forces on this pronunciation tool too.
+So if they're into collaborating on language apps, maybe they or other cool folks like them might want to join forces on this pronunciation tool too.
 If collaborating isn't your thing, you can still use the app to pronounce "no thanks" perfectly!